oarepo/oarepo-actions/README.md

     - post method

 ### Record class
-If you put ``record_class`` parameter in your decorated funciton, it will be filled with record class obtained from congig.py
+If you put ``record_class`` parameter in your decorated function, it will be filled with record class obtained from config.py

 #### Example
 ```python